akakoom/MichLeo-Blog/_posts/2021-09-10-picture-test.md

 ## Fursona Here

-After deciding to design my own Fursona, it took about two years to come and go.\n After a lot of fine-tuning, Racconwolf finalized it for me.\n Thank him for burning a lot of brain cells for me.\n {: .text-center}
+After deciding to design my own Fursona, it took about two years to come and go.
+After a lot of fine-tuning, Racconwolf finalized it for me.
+Thank him for burning a lot of brain cells for me.
+{: .text-center}
 Artist：[Racconwolf](https://twitter.com/racoonwolf){: .btn .btn--info}
 {: .text-right}